 The consolidated interim financial statements have been prepared in accordance with Canadian generally accepted accounting principles.
 Certain information and note disclosures normally included in the annual consolidated financial statements prepared in accordance with Canadian generally accepted principles have been condensed to include only the notes related to the elements, which have significantly changed in the interim period.
-As the Fund had no operations prior to the acquisition of Cargojet Holdings Ltd., these consolidated interim financial statements should be read in conjunction with the audited combined financial statements of Cargojet Holdings Ltd. and notes thereto for the fiscal year ended December 31, 2004 included in the prospectus relating to the initial public offering of the Fund.
+As the Fund had no operations prior to the acquisition of Cargojet Holdings Ltd., these consolidated interim financial statements should be read in conjunction with the audited combined financial statements of Cargojet Holdings Ltd. and notes thereto for the fiscal year ended December 31, 2004 included in the prospectus relating to the initial public offering of the Fund and the audited financial statements of the Fund for the period ended December 31, 2005.
 The financial information included herein reflects all adjustments, consisting only of normal recurring adjustments, which in the opinion of management are necessary for a fair presentation of the results for the interim periods presented.
-The results of operations for the three month period ended September 30, 2005 and for the period from inception, April 25, 2005 to September 30, 2005 are not necessarily indicative of the results to be expected for the full year.
-The accounting policies used in the preparation of these unaudited, consolidated interim financial statements are consistent with those described in the Company's audited consolidated financial statements for the fiscal year ended December 31, 2004 included in the prospectus.
+The results of operations for the three month period ended December 31, 2005 and for the period from inception, April 25, 2005 to December 31, 2005 are not necessarily indicative of the results to be expected for the full year.
+The accounting policies used in the preparation of these unaudited, consolidated interim financial statements are consistent with those described in the Company's audited consolidated financial statements for the fiscal year ended December 31, 2004 included in the prospectus and the audited financial statements of the Fund for the period ended December 31, 2005.